Covid-19 Vaccines: Deliver History

 How will you help

 UNICEF has been on the Covid front line since the pandemic began.
-We've already reached almost 3 billion people with Covid-19 prevention messaging, trained millions of healthcare workers in virus management, and now it's time to roll out the world's single largest vaccination campaign in history.
+We've already assisted 153 countries with critical supplies and financial/technical support.
+And we’ve helped 261 million children to receive vital health, nutrition, education and water services.
+Now it's time to roll out the world's single largest vaccination campaign in history*.

 Here's how your donation will help: